205155208_l_normal_none - Copy

 • Latex

-When experiencing anaphylaxis, sometimes cardiopulmonary resuscitation may be initiated if the patient stops breathing or their heart stops beating.
-According to Mayo Clinic, there are a handful of medications that are commonly administered in addition to performing CPR.
+During anaphylaxis, cardiopulmonary resuscitation may be initiated if the patient stops breathing or their heart stops beating.
+Medications that are commonly administered in addition to performing CPR.
 This list includes:

-• Epinephrine aimed at reducing the body's allergic response
+• Epinephrine to reduce the body's allergic response

 • Oxygen to assist the patient with breathing